Covid-19: ICUs to remain close to limits for some time, warns Reid

 The HSE expects to vaccinate about 150,000 people in the first two priority groups, nursing home residents and staff and frontline healthcare workers accounting for 300,000 vaccines.
 As of Wednesday, 161,000 people had been vaccinated and of those 13,500 have received both doses.

-In a statement the Minister for Health Stephen Donnelly acknowledged the “frustration” many felt by the supply constraints of the vaccination programme.
+In a statement, Minister for Health Stephen Donnelly acknowledged the “frustration” many felt by the supply constraints of the vaccination programme.

 He anticipated that supply lines would become “more robust and established” once other vaccines, including the single dose jab being developed by Johnson & Johnson comes on stream.